3arabii/Materials-Science-and-Engineering/README.md

 1. Foundations of Materials Science and Engineering by Willaim Smith, Javed Hashemi (7th Edition)
 2. Materials Science and Engineering An Introduction by David G. Rethwisch and William Callister (10th Edition)
+3. Introduction to physical metallurgy by Avner, Sidney H (Second Edition) (pretty old but i was FORCED to study it so ........... yeah)